mamun2519/workshop/DSA/readme.md

 | Find (by value) | `arr.indexOf(val)` or `arr.includes(val)`        | O(n)            | Linear search.
 No built-in hashing/index map.                     |

 ## Hash Table

-A Hash Table (also called Hash Map in many programming languages) is a data structure used to store key-value pairs.
-It allows you to insert, delete, and retrieve data very quickly—typically in constant time: O(1) on average.
-Think of it like a real-world dictionary: